 10. How Much Does It Cost to Study Radiology in Australia?

-If you want to be a radiologist, you should first complete four years of pre-medical studies.
-A bachelor's degree will cost you around $30,000 per year on average.
+To become a radiologist, you must complete four years of pre-medical studies.
+A bachelor's degree will average cost you around $30,000 annually.
 The next step is medical school, which costs between $30,000 and $60,000.

 Due to the pandemic, various universities are now offering online courses for students to focus on their studies without neglecting their health.
-Many universities are offering an online degree in radiology via google meet and google classroom.
+Many universities offer an online degree in radiology via google meet and Classroom.

 Here are five of the best universities in Australia that offer online degree programs: